-Our goal in the elementary grades at Lower School is to help each girl become a capable, confident, and caring child.
+Lower School at St. Mary's is for girls in grades first through fourth.
+Our goal in the elementary grades is to help each girl become a capable, confident, and caring child.
 We value the joys of childhood, and we believe that gentleness and kindness are learned behaviors and best taught through modeling.

 Using creative problem solving skills, St. Mary’s Lower School program is designed to help equip each student with the ability to think critically, use technology and design tools, and develop the confidence to value the wisdom and flexibility that making mistakes provides.
 St. Mary’s promotes individualized learning and encourages elementary students to learn in community while discovering unique ways to explore, experiment, and excel.